 6. Do not compress files which already exist in Mass Storage space.
-If a file is not in Mass Storage, you can compress it first (although this is not necessary) outside of Mass Storage space and then move the compressed file into Mass Storage.
-Note that you gain nothing by putting compressed files in Mass Storage space, because all files in Mass Storage are compressed when written to tape.
+If a file is not in Mass Storage, you can compress it first outside of Mass Storage space and then move the compressed file into Mass Storage.

 7. Do not modify frequently any file for consecutive days.
-Mass Storage only copies to tape files which have not been modified for a few hours.
+Mass Storage is for archival of infrequently needed files.

 8. As a corollary to the last item, do not put in Mass Storage files that will be frequently modified.